Causes Of Burning and Stabbing Knee Pain

 Support And Strengthening

-Massage and occupational therapy can soothe the muscles and allow a better range of motion.
-Muscle strengthening exercises are helpful in reducing burning knee pain.
+Massage and occupational therapy can soothe muscles and improve range of motion.
+Strengthening exercises help reduce pain.
+Massage improves blood flow and reduces tension.

 Conclusion